kjenike/panagram/README.md

 ```
 See example config.toml file for more details on the layout.
 Must include paths to all of the fasta files and optionally any annotations in gff format.

+Panagram may fail to index datasets with more than 32 genomes.
+This is **not** a fundamental limitation, and we are working on fixing it.

 Currently genome IDs should only contain alphanumeric characters and underscores due to KMC requirements.

 # View